marcteale/home-assistant.io/source/_integrations/nest.markdown

 {% enddetails %}

-The integration setup steps will walk you through the process of configuring a Google Cloud Project, Device Access Project, and finally link your account to Home Assistant.
+The integration setup steps will walk you through the process of configuring Google Cloud and Device Access projects, then linking your account to Home Assistant.
 Make sure you are running the most recent version of Home Assistant.

 {% details "Define Google Cloud Project [Cloud Console]" %}

-By the end of this section you will have a Cloud Project with the necessary APIs enabled
+This section creates your Google Cloud Project and enables the required APIs.

 1. Go to the [Google Cloud Console](https://console.developers.google.com/apis/credentials).

 2. If this is your first time here, you likely need to create a new Google Cloud project.
-Click **Create Project** then **New Project**.
+Click **Create Project** and then **New Project**.

     ![Screenshot of APIs and Services Cloud Console with no existing project](/images/integrations/nest/api_project_needed.png)

-3. Give your Cloud Project a name then click **Create**.
+3. Give your project a name then click **Create**.

-4. You will need to hold on to your *Cloud Project ID* to enable a subscription to receive updates from devices.
-Visit the [Cloud Console](https://console.cloud.google.com/home/dashboard) and copy the *Project ID* needed by Home Assistant.
+4. Visit the [Cloud Console](https://console.cloud.google.com/home/dashboard) and take note of the *Project ID*.
+You will need this value again later.

     ![Screenshot of success](/images/integrations/nest/console_project_id.png)

-5. Go to [APIs & Services > Library](https://console.cloud.google.com/apis/library) where you can enable APIs.
+5. Go to [APIs & Services > Library](https://console.cloud.google.com/apis/library).
+This is where you enable the specific APIs required by the Google Nest integration.

-6. From the API Library search for [Smart Device management](https://console.cloud.google.com/apis/library/smartdevicemanagement.googleapis.com) and click **Enable**.
+6. Search the API Library for [Smart Device management](https://console.cloud.google.com/apis/library/smartdevicemanagement.googleapis.com) and click **Enable**.

     ![Screenshot of Search for SDM API](/images/integrations/nest/enable_sdm_api.png)

-7. From the API Library search for [Cloud Pub/Sub API](https://console.developers.google.com/apis/library/pubsub.googleapis.com) in the Cloud Console and click **Enable**.
+7. Search the API Library for [Cloud Pub/Sub API](https://console.developers.google.com/apis/library/pubsub.googleapis.com) click **Enable**.

-You now have a cloud project ready for the next section to configure authentication with OAuth.
+You are now ready to configure OAuth authentication in the next section.

 {% enddetails %}

 {% details "OAuth Consent [Cloud Console]" %}

-This section configures OAuth Consent, which permits Home Assistant access to your cloud project.
+This section configures OAuth Consent, permitting Home Assistant access to your cloud project.

 1. Open the [Google Auth Platform project configuration wizard](https://console.cloud.google.com/auth/overview/create).

 2. Enter the following as you progress through the steps in the *App Information* process:
-     - **App name:** A name for your app.
+     - App name: A name for your app.
-     - **User support email:**  Select your email address from the dropdown.
+     - User support email: Select your email address from the dropdown.
-     - **Audience:** External
+     - Audience: External
-     - **Contact Information:** The same email address from above.
+     - Contact Information: The same email address from above.
-     - Check the box to agree to the user data policy.
+     - Agree to the user data policy.
      - Click Continue and then Create.

 3. Define the audience for your app by clicking [Audience](https://console.cloud.google.com/auth/audience) in the left hand navigation.
      - Click '+ Add users' under 'Test users'.
      - Enter your email address and click Save.
      - Click the "Publish app" button.
 You will be warned that *Your app will be available to any user with a Google Account.*  However, only the test users you've supplied will actually be able to interact with your app.
-Your data is safe.

     ![Screenshot of OAuth consent screen test users](/images/integrations/nest/oauth_consent_test_users.png)

      - Click Confirm.

 4. Make certain your app's publishing status is set to "In production," or you will be logged out every seven days.